How to Gamify an App: A Step-by-Step Guide to Development

-We now know how successful gamification proves as a method of user acquisition and keeping an audience engaged and absorbed in an app.
-Gamification is everywhere: in dating apps, productivity apps, and new language learning systems.
-Of course, like any other popular innovation, competition for user attention grows when everything is a game.
+We now know how effective gamification is for user acquisition and keeping an audience engaged and absorbed in an app.
+Gamification is everywhere: in dating apps, productivity apps, financial apps, fintech apps, and new language learning systems.
+Of course, as with any popular innovation, competition for user attention grows when everything is a game.

 Here are four statistics on gamification app adoption: